PhuriphatiZAMU/OOP-2.1-2025/README.md

 ## 🙋‍♂️ About Me

 Hi!
 I'm **Phuriphati Hemakul**, a second-year student at PIM.
 I'm enthusiastic about writing clean, maintainable code and building projects that reflect what I learn.
-This repository serves as both a practice log and a portfolio of my development in Java.
+This repository serves as both a practice log and a portfolio.

 - 🔗 GitHub: [PhuriphatiZAMU](https://github.com/PhuriphatiZAMU)
 - 📚 Always exploring new tech and looking to improve